quaja-abu/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd - => this command is used to change the working directory to the previous one

 ls ./ ../ /boot -la => this command is used to display current working directories and parent directory content including hidden files and /boot directory content in long format

+file /tmp/iamafile => this command is used to display the type of file in /tmp/iamafile